Responsive Search Ads Best Practices - Create Effective Google Ads

 Meanwhile, Responsive Search Ads have more headlines (15) and more description lines (4) giving you an opportunity to amplify your message with different descriptors and Google will rotate for you based on the searcher’s query.
 Google does give you a “score” called “ad strength” for Responsive Search Ads only, so you know which ones need improvement.

 Google doesn’t provide Ad Strength rating for Expanded Text Ads.
-Additionally, Google will be phasing out Expanded Text Ads on June 30, 2022, so you really need to add Responsive Search Ads since it’s now the default.
+Additionally, Google phased out Expanded Text Ads on June 30, 2022, so you really need to add Responsive Search Ads since you can no longer edit any existing Expanded Text Ads.

 How Do I Optimize Responsive Search Ads?